learn-co-curriculum/dsc-gradient-descent-step-sizes-lab/README.md

 ## Introduction

-In this lab, we'll practice applying gradient descent.
-As we know gradient descent begins with an initial regression line, and moves to a "best fit" regression line by changing values of $m$ and $b$ and evaluating the RSS.
+In this lab, you'll practice applying gradient descent.
+As you know, gradient descent begins with an initial regression line and moves to a "best fit" regression line by changing values of $m$ and $b$ and evaluating the RSS.
 So far, we have illustrated this technique by changing the values of $m$ and evaluating the RSS.
-In this lab, we will work through applying our technique by changing the value of $b$ instead.
+In this lab, you will work through applying this technique by changing the value of $b$ instead.
 Let's get started.

 ## Objectives